materialsproject/fireworks/docs/queue_tutorial.rst

    .. note:: In some cases, firewall issues on shared resources prevent your compute node from accessing your FireServer database.
 You should confirm that your compute nodes can access external database servers.
 You might try to submit an *interactive job* to your queue that allows you to type shell commands inside a running job.
 Once on the compute node, you can try connecting to your FireServer database: ``lpad -l my_launchpad.yaml get_fw 1``.
 If you cannot connect to the FireServer database from your compute node, you might contact a system administrator for assistance.

 If everything ran successfully, congratulations!
-You just executed a complicated sequence of instructions:
+You just executed a FireWork through a queue!

-   a.
-The Queue Launcher submitted a Rocket Launcher to your queue manager
-   b.
-Your queue manager executed the Rocket Launcher when resources were ready
-   c.
-The Rocket Launcher launched a Rocket
-   d.
-The Rocket fetched a FireWork from the FireServer and ran the specification inside

 Adding more power: using rapid-fire mode
 ========================================